What every NRA Member could support, but Democrats wont.

 401.c - Punishment: A person found guilty of 401.a must serve a mandatory minimum of an additional 15 years in prison and or pay a minimum of a $1,000,000.00 fine, but not more than 25 years in prison and not more than a $2,000,000.00 fine.

-401.c.1 - A person who is guilty of 401.a, where more than one person was so injured during a continuous act, must serve a mandatory life sentence, with the possibility of parole in 25 years or at age 90, which ever comes first.
+401.c.1 - A person who is guilty of 401.b, where more than one person was so injured during a continuous act, must serve a mandatory life sentence, with the possibility of parole in 25 years or at age 90, which ever comes first.

 401.c.1.1 - Civil remedy is a concurrent process to the criminal process.

-403 - Assault of a Criminal Justice Official (sic.
+(sic.
 Judge, Juror, Attorney, Court Officer, Clerk...)

 404 - Firearms Trained